 - Anyone convicted of driving on a suspended license, reckless driving or a DUI will be required to provide the DMV with an SR-22 form.
 When a driver purchases auto insurance, the insurance agent fills out the SR-22 on his or her behalf and files it with the DMV.
 Remember, an SR-22 is not an insurance policy.
 It is proof of insurance.

-Arizona Auto Insurance Quotes
+Cheapest Auto Insurance Quotes in Arizona

 Insurance Fraud in Arizona